Z-Doctor/EasyJSON/README.md

 # EasyJSON
-A java based JSON Reader
+A java based JSON Reader that is designed to be easy and quick to use.

+This package is a part of the [ZDoctor's Commons on GitHub](https://github.com/Z-Doctor/ZDoctorsCommons) for those that have need of this certain aspect.